+2023 2022

-Valuation Date June 30, 2021
+Valuation Date June 30, 2021 June 30, 2021

-Measurement Date June 30, 2021
+Measurement Date June 30, 2022 June 30, 2021

-Measurement Period July 1, 2020 to
+Measurement Period July 1, 2021 to July 1, 2020 to

-June 30, 2021
+June 30, 2022 June 30, 2021

 Deferred Outflows and Inflows - Deferred outflows of resources is a consumption of net position by RWA that is applicable to a future period and deferred inflows of resources is an acquisition of net position that is applicable to a future reporting period.
 Both deferred inflows and outflows of resources are reported in the statements of net position, but are not recognized in the financial statements as revenues and expenses until the period(s) to which they relate.
 See Note 5 for further details related to the pension deferred outflows and inflows.
 See Note 6 for additional details related to the OPEB related deferred outflows and inflows.